 Wearing Your Baby: Wraps & Ring Slings

-Wrap carriers and ring slings are some common favourites for baby wearing, growing in popularity over the past few years!
-Both baby wearing options have a learning curve but, once you have the technique down, your life will be changed forever.
 There are a few different options on the market and the choices can be overwhelming when deciding what to try first, but we're here to provide an easy breakdown for you!
-One thing you should know - studies have shown that wearing your baby for just a couple hours a day can reduce crying by up to 54%!
+One thing you should know – studies have shown that wearing your baby for just a couple hours a day can reduce crying by up to 54%!
 There's nothing more stressful as a new mama than your baby crying and not being able to figure out why, so we love that baby wearing makes them feel close and safe.

 Safety FirstBefore we start talking about the different uses, let's point out a couple tips on safety and technique:

 - You always want your baby to be up high enough that you can easily kiss the top of their head and monitor breathing, etc. As with most baby items, there is a risk of injury if you do not follow proper instructions and care when using a product.

 - Baby should be in a seated in an “M” position, with their knees higher than their bottom, and their spine curved.
 There should be no weight on baby’s knees/legs, but only on their bum.